Zuehlke/software-engineering-corner/drafts/react-router-6-page-transitions.md

 ```

 ## Adding framer motion to the solution
-First, we need to add [framer motion](https://npmjs.com/package/framer-motion) - it manages the transitions when mounting & unmounting react components as well as provides a great API to write animations.
+First, we need to add [framer motion](https://npmjs.com/package/framer-motion) - it manages the transitions when mounting and unmounting react components as well as provides a great API to write animations.

 `npm i framer-motion`